kylerobertduncan/kyleduncan-project3/README.md

   - add 'esc' key option
   X lock keyboard into tab cycle ?? autofocus on render

-ii.
+X ii.
 Add second background for small screens?

 iii.
-Experiment with grid to make tiles more economically sized
-  - filter gameList on import, based on length of synopsis
-  - add a property to those with long entries (35-50+ words?)
+Experiment with grid to make tiles more economically sized X  - filter gameList on import, based on length of synopsis X  - add a property to those with long entries (35-50+ words?)
-  - in gameList.map add a class to the li when "long = true"
-  - add a css class that sets grid-column to span 2 (rows?)
+X  - in gameList.map add a class to the li when "long = true" X  - add a css class that sets grid-column to span 2 (rows?)
-  - add the auto-fill dense attribute to the grid
+X  - add the auto-fill dense attribute to the grid

 ### 1.
-Add a prompt at login for userName, and store in state, and autopopulate form name Add datalist for gameSystem input, populated by existing gameSystem responses Add more gameObject properties and display
+Add a prompt at login for userName, and store in state, and autopopulate form name Add datalist for gameSystem input, populated by existing gameSystem responses x Add more gameObject properties and display
   - make an array of properties that is mapped where required to be generated?

 ### 2.